Gawai Dayak: Decoration of the longhouse

-Gawai Dayak Eve

-On Gawai Eve, people gather sago, aping, sawit or coconut palm shoots which are used for making meat stews.
-Vegetables such as wild midin fern, fiddlehead fern, bamboo shoots, tapioca leaves and Dayak round brinjals from nearby jungle, farms or gardens are also gathered.

-After the gathering of plants and vegetables early in the morning, the poultry is slaughtered.
-Enough meat is cooked in mid-aged thin-walled bamboo logs to make a traditional dish called pansoh (Iban: lulun).
-The meat is first mixed with traditional herbs like lemongrass, ginger, bungkang leaves and salt.
-Any remaining meat is preserved in salt and mixed with kepayang leaves and detoxified seeds.
-Animal heads are roasted on an open fire to be served hot with tuak.
-Wooden cooking implements are made from small tree logs.

-Some glutinous rice is cooked in bamboo nodes to soak up the bamboo aroma.
-Normal rice will be cooked in pots at the kitchen hearth.
-The addition of pandan leaves also gives a special aroma.
-Smoke from the fire wood also gives a distinctive aroma.
-Some Dayaks, especially Orang Ulu, will wrap rice in long green leaves (daun long) before steaming it inside a pot.
-Rice may also be cooked using a gas stove or rice cooker.

 Highly decorated mats for guests to sit on are laid out on the longhouse gallery which runs the entire length of the longhouse.
-The act is called beranchau ("mat spreading and adjoining") which marks the opening of the gawai.
+The act is called beranchau ("mat spreading and adjoining") which marks the opening of the Gawai.
 The Dayaks make various types of traditional hand-woven mats.
-There are reed mats woven with colourful designs, lampit rattan mats, bidai tree bark mats and peradani mats.
+There are reed mats woven with colourful designs, lampit rattan mats, bidai tree bark mats and permaidani mats.
 The walls of most family rooms and galleries are decorated with traditional blankets such as the woven Pua Kumbu and the tied cloth (kain kebat) blankets which are made with unique Dayak designs.
 During the festival, women are keen to display the products of their skills and hard work at mat-making and hand-weaving.
 Some traditional baskets are also seen.
 Some sets of traditional musical instruments are also displayed in the gallery.